 Eneco is investing heavily in wind and solar farms in the Netherlands.
-This is apparent from recent research conducted by CE Delft.
+This is apparent from research published by CE Delft in 2021.
 The figure shows the extent to which electricity suppliers (companies that sell electricity to private and business customers in the Netherlands) invested in renewable production capacity in the Netherlands during the period 2015 to 1 May 2020 (minus divestments, status: in operation).

 Smart connections for maximum value

 Together with our customers, we match supply and demand for renewable energy optimally.
 By connecting our customers to our sustainable sources with smart technologies, we can 'shift' the demand for electricity.
 This is good for them, because they benefit from lower supply prices.
 For us, it means a higher yield from our sources.
 We combine this with customer agreements for energy purchase from offshore wind farms.
 In this way, we ensure investment power in a sustainable future.